The tonsils are the two small masses of lymphatic tissue found on each side of the uvula.

 You may find it difficult to eat or drink food, but once your doctor orders it, the more often you use your throat, the better.

-The pain may be relieved within about two days, but it may return up to six days after the operation.
+The pain may be relieved within about two days, but it may return six days after the operation.

 There may be excessive bleeding (hemorrhage) in the tonsil pads.
 In most cases, bleeding occurs within a week after surgery.

-Scabs that form on wounds can give a bad taste in your mouth.
+Scabs that form on wounds can give a sour taste to your mouth.

 Self-care after tonsillectomy